Rubin-unige/assignment1_rt/README.md

 ### User Interface Node

-The structure of the `user_interface` node is similar in both C++ and Python.
+The structure of the `user_interface` node is similar in both **C++** and **Python**.
 The logic for handling user inputs, setting velocities, and publishing commands is nearly identical in both languages.
-Since the logic for both versions is fundamentally the same, I will explain the details using the C++ version as an example.
+Since the logic for both versions is fundamentally the same, I will explain the details using the **C++** version as an example.

-However, there was one key difference when running the node in Python: if the user closed the node and opened it again, `turtle2` would already exist in the simulation, causing a conflict.
-This issue did not occur in the C++ implementation, where if `turtle2` already existed, the node would simply display a message saying "turtle2 already exists" and take the position from the already existing turtle.
+However, there was one key difference when running the node in **Python**: if the user closed the node and opened it again, `turtle2` would already exist in the simulation, causing a conflict.
+This issue did not occur in the **C++** implementation, where if `turtle2` already existed, the node would simply display a message saying "turtle2 already exists" and take the position from the already existing turtle.

-In the Python version, when the node is restarted, attempting to spawn `turtle2` again would cause the node to crash because `turtle2` already existed in the simulation.
+In the **Python** version, when the node is restarted, attempting to spawn `turtle2` again would cause the node to crash because `turtle2` already existed in the simulation.
 To address this, additional checks were implemented to ensure that `turtle2` is only spawned if it doesn't already exist.
 This solution is explained below in separate section.

 ### 1. Spawning Turtle2